Britain’s Covid rebound was quicker than thought, ‘extraordinary’ new data shows

 GDP – the size of Britain’s economy – climbed back above pre-pandemic levels by the end of 2021, the agency said on Friday – much faster than previously thought.

-The ONS originally said the economy was still 1.2 per cent smaller than its pre-lockdown size in the final three months of 2021; it now says GDP was 0.6pc higher than before the pandemic.
+The ONS originally said the economy was still 1.2 per cent smaller than its pre-lockdown size in the final three months of 2021; it now says GDP was 0.6 per cent higher than before the pandemic.

 The change means Britain is not the only G7 economy yet to have recovered from Covid.